Frontiers in Strategy Research

 - Ad-hoc introductions: Short presentations by the students will provide an introduction to each topic (presenters will be drawn by lot).
 It is therefore essential that all participants read all the assigned papers.

 - Detailed presentations: Each group of students will be assigned a topic and will have several weeks to go in detail.
-In the session they will present a brief overview of existing literature on the topic and identify potential questions for future research (basic ideas!).
-Guidance on how to develop a research question will be provided by the teaching assistants.
+In the session, they will present a brief overview of existing literature on the topic and identify potential questions for future research (basic ideas!).
+Guidance on how to develop research questions will be provided by the teaching assistants.

 - The course is limited to Master of Science students

-- The course qualifies for a Master thesis at the ISM and the ISTO
+- This seminar qualifies for a Master thesis at the ISTO and the ISM